CircuitChaos/vtlivesgram/README.md

 The program is still in its alpha stage and there are already some issues that I know of.

-* When the program window is resized, the waterfall isn't rescaled – it's cleared and starts from the beginning.
+* When the program window is resized, waterfall isn't rescaled – it's cleared and starts from the beginning.
 Maybe it would be better to rescale it.

-* When doing FFT, the FFT width is adjusted to the number of frequency bins (program window width).
-Input samples (their count depends on the selected waterfall speed) are split into blocks, each containing a number of samples for the given FFT width.
+* When doing FFT, the FFT width is adjusted to the number of frequency bins (program window width multiplied by the zoom setting).
+Input samples (their count depends on the selected waterfall speed) are split to blocks, each containing a number of samples for the given FFT width.
 If the division isn't complete, then there's a number of samples which aren't used.
 I don't know what should I do with them – I tried padding them with zeroes to the needed FFT width and applying either a full window on them, or a reduced one (reduced to the number of samples), but it didn't yield good results.
 An advice from someone more experienced with DSP than I am (I have very little experience – this program is my first practical approach to DSP) will be